Global Cooperation

 Who is invited?

 The G20 presidency rotates between members and is picked from different regions each year.
-In 2015, the G20 host was Turkey.
-This year it is China’s turn, with the theme: “Toward an innovative, invigorated, interconnected and inclusive world economy.”
+In 2023, the G20 host was Indonesia.
+This year, it is Brazil’s turn, with a focus on social inclusion, global reform, and sustainability.

-The heads of a number of international organizations also participate, including the International Monetary Fund, the United Nations, the World Bank and the World Trade Organisation.
+The heads of a number of international organizations also participate, including the International Monetary Fund, the United Nations, the World Bank and the World Trade Organization.

 Why the summit matters

-While the G7 is made up of rich countries, the G20 manages to get leaders from both developed and emerging economies around the table, representing a far broader range of views.
+While the G7 is made up of rich countries, the G20 brings together leaders from both developed and emerging economies, representing a far broader range of views.

 It has been credited with reaching important agreements such as the trillion-dollar pledge in 2009 to help struggling economies during the global financial crisis.

-Sometimes, however, it has proved hard for such a diverse group of countries to reach consensus.
+However, it has sometimes proved difficult for such a diverse group of countries to reach a consensus.
 The hope that the G20 agenda would broaden beyond the global economy to include discussion of political issues, such as security and climate change, has not really materialized.

 Don't miss any update on this topic